Skip to main content

 Learn more about how to use calculations with values in Select list fields within the Advanced Formulas section of the Formula Examples article.

-Using Single Select Values to Power Automations
+Using Single Select Fields to Power Automations

 Reporting with Single Select

-Default Single Select values
+Default Single Select Values

-Use the default field option for Single (and Multiple) selects to quickly and easily set up a default single select that will be applied to all new records in your Table.
+• Use the default field option for Single (and Multiple) selects to quickly and easily set up a default single select that will be applied to all new records in your Table.

 Examples of Use